23 Jul How to Secure a Sports Sponsorship: Advice for Athletes & Sports Teams

 A lot of companies invest in sponsorship marketing to have a positive return on investment (ROI).
 Think about their business goals and challenges, and how you can help them with these things.
 If you have the right answers, it will make reaching out a lot easier.
 And of course, always be polite, be brief, and be respectful.

-Definition of sports sponsorship
+Definition of a sponsorship in 2019

 An association between a company and an athlete or sports club.
 A sports sponsorship can be a powerful and impactful marketing technique.